spencerwooo/onedrive-vercel-index/README.md

 ## TL;DR

-Showcase, share, preview, and download files inside *your* OneDrive with onedrive-vercel-index -
+owcase, share, preview, and download files inside *your* OneDrive with onedrive-vercel-index -

 - Completely free to host 💸
 - Super fast ⚡ and responsive 💦